FrancoAmicone/FrancoAmicone/README.md

 On the side I build frontend projects, mostly to scratch an itch or try something out, learning in the process.

-On the side I build frontend projects, mostly to scratch an itch or try something out, learning in the process.

 ---